This content was last updated 18 March 2021.

 Understand your customer

-Open rates can climb significantly by reducing the words you use in your subject line.
-Remember, you are not telling the whole story; you just want the person getting the email to be interested enough in what you have to say to open the email, and follow the calls to action.
-If you really want to stand out, choose one word, and make it count.<
+Email marketing is great for getting the word out, but did you know open rates can climb significantly by reducing the words you use in your subject line?
+Remember, you are not telling the whole story - you just want the person getting the email to be interested enough in what you have to say to open the email, and follow the calls to action.
+If you really want to stand out, choose one word, and make it count.

 Engage on social media

-There is no getting away from it, we live in a world where social media rules.
-You might as well begin using it to your advantage.
+There is no getting away from it - we live in a world where social media rules, so you might as well begin using it to your advantage!
 To avoid being overwhelmed, choose one or two platforms to engage on.
-Twitter is the easiest.
-Linked in has the highest rate of click through to a blog or website.
-Use photos and hash tags to get noticed.

 You can use Google Adwords for free to see what people are searching for in your industry.
-Consider writing a blog and using these words to get yourself on the Google ladder.
-How to's get noticed and it's easier to write about what you know.
+Consider writing a blog on topics you're an expert in and using these words to get yourself on the Google ladder.

 Send a clear message